himoose/user-docs/docs/features/versus-pages.md

 1. **Start small, then scale**: Add 3–5 competitors first to test the workflow.
 Once you're happy with the schema and content quality, add the rest.

 2. **Use specific feature names**: Instead of "Feature 1," use "Mobile App" or "API Access."
-This makes AI-generated content more accurate.
+This makes AI-generated content more accurate and grounded in real data.

-3. **Include your brand for positioning**: If you add your brand in Step 3, the conclusions will subtly favor your product—great for bottom-of-funnel content.
+3. **Include your brand for positioning**: When you add your brand in Step 3, the conclusions will try to subtly favor your product if the data supports it—great for bottom-of-funnel content.

+4. **Define your brand voice**: Before generating content, document your brand's tone (e.g., "friendly and conversational" vs. "professional and authoritative").

-4. **Generate content in batches**: If you have 100+ comparisons, generate content for 10–20 at a time.
+5. **Generate content in batches**: If you have 100+ comparisons, generate content for 10–20 at a time.
 This avoids rate limits and lets you review output quality before committing.

-5. **Edit AI output**: The AI is good, but not perfect.
-Edit intros/conclusions to add your unique insights, customer quotes, or brand voice.
+6. **Edit AI output (or write from scratch)**: AI is a starting point.
+Add your unique insights, customer quotes, or specific data points.
+Or skip AI entirely and write manually—you're in control.

-6. **Use high-quality logos**: Uploaded logos look more professional than auto-generated text logos.
+6. **Use high-quality logos (optional)**: Uploaded logos look more professional than auto-generated text logos.
 Aim for transparent PNGs (500x200px for full logos, 250x250px for marks).
+This is optional, you don't have to use logos if you prefer not to.

 7. **Choose a branded background**: Custom backgrounds make your hero images stand out.
 Use your brand's gradient, texture, or pattern.